 Walk around the Speicherstadt (warehouse district)

-The night before our first ‘proper’ day in Hamburg, we arrived quite late on the train from Copenhagen that got to Germany via a ferry (I may never shut up about that – blog post to follow), so we pretty much went straight to bed.
+The night before our first ‘proper’ day in Hamburg, we arrived quite late on the train from Copenhagen that got to Germany via a ferry (I may never shut up about that), so we pretty much went straight to bed.
 The first proper day began with getting our bearings by exploring.

 I’d seen the Speicherstadt (the warehouse district) a lot in photographs of Hamburg.
 It’s full of red-brick warehouses built on timber piles and surrounded by canals.
 It reminded me a lot of the Albert Docks in Liverpool.
 The warehouses used to only store goods, but nowadays a lot are redeveloped into museums and eateries.